 Reviewer’s Note: This definition is consistent with the current draft definition in the PRDM.

-“Above-RHWM Load”(07/21/09 Version) means the forecast annual Total Retail Load, less Existing Resources, NLSLs, and the customer’s RHWM, as determined in the RHWM Process.
-For the Transition Period (as defined in the TRM), Above-RHWM Load will be established as described in section 4.3.2.2 of the TRM.
+“Above-CHWM Load” means the forecasted portion of a customer’s Preliminary Net Requirement that is in excess of the customer’s CHWM, if any, as determined in the Above-CHWM Load Process.

 Reviewer’s Note: This definition is consistent with the current draft definition in the PRDM.

+“Above-CHWM Load Process” means the public process conducted during each Forecast Year, in which BPA will calculate the following values for the upcoming Rate Period: 1) each customer’s Preliminary Net Requirement; 2) adjusted CHWMs; and 3) each customer’s Above-CHWM Load.

-“Dedicated Resource” means a Specified Resource or an Unspecified Resource Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.
+“Dedicated Resource” means a Specified Resource or a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.

-“Existing Resources” means a Specified Resource listed in section 2 of Exhibit A that «Customer Name» was obligated by contract or statute to use to serve «Customer Name»’s Total Retail Load prior to October 1, 2006.
+“Existing Resources” means a Specified Resource listed in section 2 of Exhibit A that «Customer Name» was obligated by contract or statute to use to serve «Customer Name»’s Total Retail Load prior to October 1, 2023.

-“New Resource” means (1) a Specified Resource listed in section 2 of Exhibit A that «Customer Name» was or is first obligated by contract, or was or is obligated by statute, to use to serve «Customer Name»’s Total Retail Load after September 30, 2006, and (2) any Unspecified Resource Amounts listed in Exhibit A.
+“New Resource” means (1) a Specified Resource listed in section 2 of Exhibit A that «Customer Name» was or is first obligated by contract, or was or is obligated by statute, to use to serve «Customer Name»’s Total Retail Load after September 30, 2023, and (2) any Committed Power Purchase Amounts listed in Exhibit A.

 Reviewer’s Note: This is a new definition, consistent with the current draft definition in the PRDM.

+“Preliminary Net Requirement” means the forecasted portion of a customer’s annual Net Requirement that BPA uses to calculate the customer’s Above-CHWM Load for each Fiscal Year.
+Preliminary Net Requirement is determined as the forecasted annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving On-Site Consumer Load, as determined in the Above-CHWM Load Process.

 ***

-Include in LOAD FOLLOWING template:

-10. TIER 2 REMARKETING AND RESOURCE REMOVAL(07/21/09 Version)
+10. TIER 2 REMARKETING AND RESOURCE REMOVAL(XX/XX/XX Version)

-For the purpose of this section 10, any Dedicated Resources added to Exhibit A pursuant to section 3.5.3 or 3.5.7 do not have temporary resource removal or remarketing rights under this section.
-In addition, any Dedicated Resource amounts or amounts purchased at a Tier 2 Rate that would otherwise be made eligible for removal or remarketing due to the addition of resources under section 3.5.3 do not have temporary resource removal or remarketing rights under this section.
+Under this section 10, «Customer Name» does not have temporary resource removal or remarketing rights for its Dedicated Resources in Exhibit A added pursuant to section 3.5.4 or section 3.5.8 of the Agreement.
+In addition, under this section 10, «Customer Name» does not have temporary resource removal or remarketing rights for any Dedicated Resource amounts or amounts of Firm Requirements Power purchased at Tier 2 Rates that would otherwise be eligible for removal or remarketing due to the addition of resources under section 3.5.4 of the Agreement.
+Any BPA remarketing of Tier 2 Vintage Rate purchase obligation amounts under this section 10 is subject to section 2.5.6 of Exhibit C.

-10.1 Resource Removal and Remarketing of Tier 2 Purchase Amounts for Each Rate Period
+10.1 New Resource Removal and Remarketing of Tier 2 Rate Purchase Obligation Amounts for Each Rate Period